mawrkus/pull-request-review-guide/README.md

 - The bot: will always approve the PR without any comment.
 For some, their best friend, for others, the most annoying reviewer.
 - The vague: can be found by following the trail of "What do you mean?" comments.
 - The bull: answers comments by committing new changes.
 - The ghost: was in the PR, or not.
-Have you seen him?
+Have you seen them?
 - The purist: does not live in a world of trade-offs and concessions.
+Do they even create PRs?
+- The novelist: loves to explain in great lengths the history, the context and all the nuances that you should definitely know before merging the PR.

 • [Go to top](#-guidelines) •